czagrzebski/React-Face-Recognition/README.md

 React-Face-Recognition is a progressive web application built using NodeJS and ReactJS.
 Find an image of a face and the application will identify the location of the face on the image.
 ## What is the use of this Repo

-I created this project in order to learn how to develop modern web applications using NodeJS, ReactJS, ExpressJS, and Postgresql.
-This project is also from [Andrei Neagoie's Complete Web Developer in 2021 Course.](https://www.udemy.com/course/the-complete-web-developer-zero-to-mastery/)
+I created this project to learn how to develop modern web applications using NodeJS, ReactJS, ExpressJS, and Postgresql.
+This project is from [Andrei Neagoie's Complete Web Developer in 2021 Course.](https://www.udemy.com/course/the-complete-web-developer-zero-to-mastery/)